MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/user-assistance.md

 On docs.microsoft.com, each article has two buttons at the end of the article.
 The *Product feedback* button sends you to the Ideas site, and the *Sign in to give documentation feedback* button lets you submit feedback about the content through GitHub.
 In both cases, you must create an account if you do not already have one.
 For *product feedback*, you must sign in with your work or organizational email account.
 For *access to GitHub*, you can use any email address when you create an account.

 We welcome your contributions, both as pull requests with suggestions or corrections to the content, and as GitHub Issues with bugs or questions.
-Note that we can only accept feedback and contributions to the content in the *dynamics365smb-docs* repo and we cannot address issues or questions about the product.
+However, we can only accept feedback and contributions to the content in the *dynamics365smb-docs* repo and we cannot address issues or questions about the product.

 > [!IMPORTANT]
 > Microsoft only accepts pull requests to the *dynamics365smb-docs* repo, not the language-specific repos.
 If you have feedback about translations, you can report a GitHub issue in the relevant repo.